blacklotuslabs/Research/README.md

         \/                     \/        \/    \/    \/     \/
 The mission of Black Lotus Labs is to leverage our network visibility to both help protect customers and keep the internet clean.

 Notice: This information is provided in good faith to raise awareness.
-CenturyLink disclaims any liability for inaccurate or incomplete information.
-You, and not CenturyLink, are responsible for any action or inaction undertaken as a result of this information and identifying any particular consequences or obligations that may be applicable based on this information.
+Lumen disclaims any liability for inaccurate or incomplete information.
+You, and not Lumen, are responsible for any action or inaction undertaken as a result of this information and identifying any particular consequences or obligations that may be applicable based on this information.
 ```